Ameliegre/Ameliegre/README.md

 ## 🚀 About Me

-- 🔭 I’m currently working on Frontend Mentor project to improve my skills in React
+- 🔭 I’m currently working on Frontend Mentor project to improve my skills in React, I also practicing Typescript and NextJS
 - 💻 I’m looking for a job as a junior Fullstack developer in Paris or Reims
 - ⚡ Fun fact: I'm a horse rider 🐴